wowdev/TACTSharp/README.md

 ## Current features
 - Faster build loading time and lower memory footprint compared to other solutions.
 - Loads both online and local World of Warcraft installations.
-- Loading of game files by ekey, ckey, ID or by name in install manifest.
+- Loading of game files by ekey, ckey, ID or by name from install/root manifest or listfile (only loaded if name not in install/root).

 ## TODO for 1.0
 - Stabilize and lock-in API usage.
 - Support for encrypted products.
 - Support for specifying install tag priority (so e.g. the exe for WoW China can be extracted).
-- Listfile support (optionally loaded the first time a filename isn't found?).
 - Ability to use a folder with CDN-structured files as a data source (similar to local WoW installs).
 - Test run on all available WoW CDN data to data starting at 6.0.
+- Automated tests.

 ## Not planned
 This may change in the future, but this is currently **NOT** planned to be part of 1.0.